 Dr. John Lee was very adamant that testing for hormones and progesterone should be done through saliva testing, not blood testing (almost all doctors will test the blood).

-You can order an “at home” saliva test that you will take at a certain time during your cycle and then send away to a lab for analysis.
+You can order an “at home” saliva test that you will take at certain times during your cycle and then send away to a lab for analysis.
 They will then mail back the results so you can find out if you have any hormonal imbalances.
-You can order FDA approved home female hormone tests here.

 Blood Hormonal Testing

 While Dr. Lee was adamant about getting progesterone testing through saliva, it may be more helpful to work with your doctor to get your progesterone tested so they can explain the test results to you, even if it is a blood test.
 You most likely will also have other hormones tested at the same time which can give you insights to your entire hormonal profile.

 The most appropriate time to measure serum progesterone is mid luteal phase (either 7 days after ovulation, or 7 days prior to expected menses).
 This is when you’re most likely to catch the peak progesterone level.
 This day will vary according to a woman’s cycle length (for example, for a 28 day cycle, day 21 progesterone testing is appropriate; but for a 35 day cycle, progesterone would ideally be measured around day 28).